 “But I’ve seen some very positive things.
-In my neighbourhood, every second house has a Nova Scotia flag or a splash of blue.
-That makes me feel good – the beauty of when we come together and stand together as a community.”
+In my neighbourhood, every second house had a Nova Scotia flag or a splash of blue.
+That made me feel good – the beauty of when we come together and stand together as a community.”

 This mutual support and belonging matters most to Ali.
 It’s what he works to create every day.
 It’s why his story was featured in an exhibition at the Canadian Museum for Human Rights called Our Canada, My Story, which ran during 2017 for Canada 150, featuring seven remarkable Canadians working to overcome diverse human rights challenges.

 In the video produced for that exhibition, Ali tries to explain: “Community is important to me because that’s the foundation of society.
 I’m very proud of being a Muslim and of being Canadian.
 This is the beauty of this country… we’re very multicultural, a very diverse community.
 Being Canadian is being who you are – there’s no contradiction….
 This was my destiny – to give back to this community and to this country.”

 If there has been racism and hardship in Canada for a Black Muslim newcomer from Africa, it’s not something that you’ll hear from Ali.
 He’d rather focus on the good.

 Like receiving a personal phone call from Prime Minister Justin Trudeau in 2017 to thank him after his story gained national attention from media coverage of the Our Canada, My Story exhibition.
 Ali has since spoken to the Prime Minister twice more at public events.